Tatwi/legend-of-hondo/README.md

 If you encounter issues using Legend of Hondo mods on your own server, it's up to you to uncover the root cause and solve the compatibility issues.
 May the Force be with you!

-##Development Status
+## Development Status
-**Current Stage:** Tools and Systems
+**Current Stage:** Playable as a solo RPG
-**Next Stage:** Character Driven Content
+**Next Stage:** New game play systems, such as NPC Merchants, out door decorations, and other general game play systems.
+**Beyond:** Pirate quests and missions to level up to Aspiring Pirate.
+Then smuggling missions, the 8 underworld "themeparks", the business systems, and so on...

 I'm in no hurry to finish this project.
 A big part of the fun for me is making the stuff, from quirky quest dialog to the geeky system stuff.
 However, eventually the day will come where Legend of Hondo will go from being "SWG on Crack" to being a its own unique, complete, single player RPG.

 Checkout my doc/ToDoList.md for an a list of things I'll most likely put into the game.

-##Project Management
+## Project Management
-Unlike a normal game or project, such as my Loop Dipole and the Chaoties game, a SWGEmu server requires a whole whack of other stuff to be installed and configured for it to work (along with a valid retail copy of Star Wars Galaxies itself).
+Unlike a normal game or project, such as my web browser based game, RocketTux, Legend of Hondo needs requires a SWGEmu server and that server itself requires a whole whack of other stuff to be installed and configured for it to work (along with a valid retail copy of Star Wars Galaxies itself).
 Sure, most projects have dependencies, but SWGEmu takes it to a whole other level of complexity, to the point where no "normal person" would be bothered to jump through all the hoops required to set one up.
 With that in mind, the likelihood of anyone else ever playing Legend of Hondo is, well, probably *no likelihood at all* lol...
 However, if you'd like to take a crack at it, here is some helpful information for you...

-##How-To Use This Stuff
+## How-To Use This Stuff
 In the simplest of terms, Legend of Hondo is just a bunch of server code and client file mods.
 As such, you can just poke around the documentation and commit logs to see if there is something in here that you like.
 If so, go ahead and use it in your own projects, by creating a patch file of a commit or by manually using a merge tool such as Meld, etc.

 If you'd really like to directly play the version of SWG that I am creating, then my suggestion is to setup up a new virtual machine environment for a SWGEmu server, and simply replace your MMOCoreORB/bin/conf/ , MMOCoreORB/bin/scripts/ , MMOCoreORB/src/, and PublicEngine directories with the ones from this project.
 That way you can get all the other shazbot that a SWGEmu server requires installed and tested as normal.
 After the server is setup, you'll need to pack my tre_required/ and tre_optional/ directories into tre files, then add tre_required.tre to both your client and your server and add tre_optional.tre to just your client.
 Compile the server with the LoH mods, start the server, load the client, enjoy!